First Time User? Sign Up Now

 Rare NHL Occurring in Children

-Treatment options for follicular lymphoma in children may include:
+Treatment of follicular lymphoma in children may include:

 For children whose cancer has certain changes in the genes, treatment is similar to that given to adults with follicular lymphoma.
 See the Follicular Lymphoma section in the PDQ summary on Adult Non-Hodgkin Lymphoma for information.

-Treatment options for marginal zone lymphoma (including mucosa-associated lymphoid tissue (MALT) lymphoma) in children may include:
+Treatment of marginal zone lymphoma (including mucosa-associated lymphoid tissue (MALT) lymphoma) in children may include:

-Treatment options for primary CNS lymphoma in children may include:
+Treatment of primary CNS lymphoma in children may include:

-Treatment options for peripheral T-cell lymphoma in children may include:
+Treatment of peripheral T-cell lymphoma in children may include:

-Treatment options for subcutaneous panniculitis-like cutaneous T-cell lymphoma in children may include:
+Treatment of subcutaneous panniculitis-like cutaneous T-cell lymphoma in children may include:

-Treatment options for cutaneous anaplastic large cell lymphoma may include:
+Treatment of cutaneous anaplastic large cell lymphoma may include:

-In children, treatment options for mycosis fungoides may include:
+In children, treatment of mycosis fungoides may include:

 For more information from the National Cancer Institute about childhood non-Hodgkin lymphoma, see the following: